 Drug and alcohol addiction does not discriminate based on social status, race, gender or education.
 Addiction can happen to everyone; even successful lawyers, chefs, doctors, pilots and professional athletes.
 It has everything to do with genetics and environment factors and little to do with whether you are somehow “better or worse off” than others.

 Substance abuse claims the lives, careers, relationships and well-being of thousands of professionals every year.
-It shouldn’t; if only more professionals would seek help and enter a treatment programme for their addiction or co-occurring disorders.
+It shouldn’t; if only more professionals would seek help and enter a treatment Program for their addiction or co-occurring disorders.

 Why professionals don’t seek help for addiction